vincetiu8/covid-tower-defense/README.md

 `save settings` at the bottom of the window.
 Once you have saved these settings, you can exit the game and push your changes to Github for others to review.

-### Making a Level
+### Making a Map
-To make a level, the first thing you need to do is create a map for your level.
-You can either make a new map using Tiled, or simply re-use an existing map.
-Either way, the map for your level should be named in the format `map(level).tmx`, where _level_ is the number of your level.
-For instance, if you're making level 5, name your map file `map5.tmx`.
+To make a map, the first thing you need to do is download Tiled, which is an editor that lets you easily create tile maps.
+Once you've downloaded it, the next thing you need is a tileset.
+You can make a new one based on an image file, or just use an existing tileset.

+The next thing to do is to decide on what part of the body the map will be based on.
+The following are the body parts the game currently recognizes:

+1. Mouth
+2. Esophagus
+3. Trachea
+4. Lung
+5. Heart
+6. Small Intestine
+7. Large Intestine
+8. Anus
+9. Brain

+Note that some of these

+When you're done with your map, save it with the filename `(body part).tmx`, where _body part_ is the name of the body part the map is based on.
+For instance, if you're making a map for the mouth, name your map `mouth.tmx`.

 After making the map, it has to be added into the correct folder.
 It should be added in:
 ```